Press Release: Viz.ai Launches Viz Agent Studio Enabling Health Systems to Build and Scale Their Own AI Care Pathways

 3

-The Viz.ai platform is backed by more than 120 clinical studies and abstracts that show the impact on patients, care teams and hospitals.
-The VALIDATE multi-center analysis, including telehealth, examined 14,116 cases across 166 facilities in 17 states and found that arrival-to-neurointerventionalist notification was 39.5 minutes faster, a 44.13% reduction (p<0.001) with Viz.ai vs non-AI sites.
+The Viz.ai platform is backed by more than 120 clinical studies and abstracts that show the impact on patients, care teams, and hospitals.
+The VALIDATE multi-center analysis, including telehealth, examined 14,116 cases across 166 facilities in 17 states and found that arrival-to-neurointerventionalist notification was 39.5 minutes faster (44.13% reduction, p<0.001) with Viz.ai versus non-AI sites.

 Picture collage of doctor studying a patient scan, and a doctor holding up a phone